-If you offer a 401(k) plan at your company, then your company is the fiduciary to your employees.
+Short answer - yes.
+If you offer a 401(k) plan at your company, then someone at the company is the fiduciary to your employees.

 The IRS requires every 401(k) plan sponsor to sign and file a form reporting the details of the plan.
 This form acts much like a personal income tax form (like a 1040) but for the 401(k) plan (the Form 5500).
 As with all federal documents, it’s an important compliance document, and there are consequences to failing to follow the various IRS and Department of Labor (DOL) regulations.